kovaacs/PWABuilder/apps/blog/src/docs/android/removing-the-browser-address-bar/removing-the-browser-address-bar.md

 ## Validate your `assetlinks.json` file

-If your address bar is still showing up after the above steps, the issue is likely due to incorrect asset links: Android thinking your asset links are different than what your `assetlinks.json` file specifies.
+If your address bar is still showing up after the above steps, the issue is likely due to incorrect asset links: Android thinking your asset links are different from what your `assetlinks.json` file specifies.

 To fix this, we'll check what Android believes is the asset links for your PWA, then update our `assetlinks.json` with the new value.